|We've made all kinds of improvements, like changing the billiards ball to a soda can!|

 - The Cloak keyword, which has some interesting applications.

 - 14 points.
 Here's where people typically lose interest.
-This is not a cheap squadron and is only 2 points shy of the raw-stats-superior TIE Defender.
+This is not a cheap squadron and is only 2 points shy of the more user-friendly TIE Defender.

 First of all, let's discuss some of the fun times you can have with Cloak.
 The easiest demonstration of its use is the extension of threat ranges.
 Because the distance 1 portion of the distance ruler is the longest section, a speed 1 move followed by a speed 4 move later on is superior to a speed 5 move: